James D'Arcy

-James D'Arcy (born Simon Richard D'Arcy; 24 August 1975) is an English actor and film director.
-He is known for his portrayals of Howard Stark's butler, Edwin Jarvis, in the Marvel Cinematic Universe television series Agent Carter and the 2019 film Avengers: Endgame, and murder suspect Lee Ashworth in the second season of the ITV series Broadchurch.
+James D'Arcy (born Simon Richard D'Arcy; 24 August 1975) is an English actor, screenwriter, and film director.
+He is known for his portrayals of Howard Stark's butler, Edwin Jarvis, in the Marvel Cinematic Universe television series Agent Carter (2015–16) and the 2019 film Avengers: Endgame, and murder suspect Lee Ashworth in the second season of the series Broadchurch (2015).
 D'Arcy also co-starred in Christopher Nolan's war movies Dunkirk (2017) and Oppenheimer (2023).
 He wrote and directed Made in Italy (2020).

 Early life

 Simon D'Arcy was born on 24 August 1975 in Amersham, Buckinghamshire.
-His father Richard died when he was a child.
+His father, Richard, died when he was a child.
 His mother, Caroline, was a nurse.
 She raised D'Arcy and his sister Charlotte in Fulham, London.

 In 1991, after graduating from the West Sussex school Christ's Hospital, D'Arcy went to Australia, where he worked in the drama department of a school in Perth for one year.
-When he returned to London, he entered a three-year course at the London Academy of Music and Dramatic Art (LAMDA), completing a BA in Acting in 1995.
+When he returned to London he entered a three-year course at the London Academy of Music and Dramatic Art (LAMDA), completing a BA in Acting in 1995.

 Career

-His first appearances on television were small roles on the television series Silent Witness (1996) and Dalziel and Pascoe (1996), followed by roles in television films such as Ruth Rendell's Bribery and Corruption, The Canterville Ghost, and the title role in The Ice House (all 1997).
+His first appearances on television were small roles on the television series Silent Witness (1996) and Dalziel and Pascoe (1996), followed by roles in television films such as Ruth Rendell's Bribery and Corruption, The Canterville Ghost, and the leading role in The Ice House (all 1997).
 Also in 1997, he played Blifil in The History of Tom Jones, a Foundling and appeared in Wilde.
-In 1999, he acted in the World War I drama The Trench as also had a small role in the comedy Guest House Paradiso.
+In 1999, he acted in the World War I drama The Trench and also had a small role in the comedy Guest House Paradiso.

-Since 2001, he has played bigger roles and leading characters in the mini-series Rebel Heart (2001 as Ernie Coyne), The Life and Adventures of Nicholas Nickleby (2001, Nicholas Nickleby) and Revelation (2001, Jake Martel).
+Since 2001 he has played bigger roles and leading characters in the mini-series Rebel Heart (2001 as Ernie Coyne), The Life and Adventures of Nicholas Nickleby (2001, Nicholas Nickleby) and Revelation (2001, Jake Martel).
 In 2002, he portrayed a young Sherlock Holmes in the television film Sherlock: Case of Evil.
 In 2003, he played the role of Barnaby Caspian in the film Dot the I, and the character Jim Caddon on the series P.O.W.
 He also gained wider recognition when he portrayed 1st Lt.
 Tom Pullings in Peter Weir's Master and Commander: The Far Side of the World (2003).

 He appeared in the horror films Exorcist: The Beginning (2004, Father Francis), An American Haunting (2005, Richard Powell) and Rise: Blood Hunter (2007, Bishop).
 He also appeared on television as Derek Kettering in Agatha Christie's Poirot: The Mystery of the Blue Train (2005), as Jerry Burton in Agatha Christie's Marple: The Moving Finger, as Tiberius Gracchus in the Ancient Rome: The Rise and Fall of an Empire episode "Revolution" (2007), as Toby Clifford in Fallen Angel (2007) and as Tom Bertram in ITV's production of Mansfield Park (2007).